-The choice of school you make for your child will have great impact both on your life as a parent and on your child.
+The school your family chooses for your child will have a great impact both on your life as a parent and on the life of your child.
 Starting early helps you look at all your options and weigh your choices.
 Finding the right school can take some time, but it is time well spent.

-Depending on the age of your child, there can be lots of options for you and your child.
+Depending on the age of your child, there can be lots of options.
 Whether it's preschool or high school, though, be sure to see what's available in your area.
 Check with your neighbors, friends, co-workers . . . especially if they have children about the same age as yours or a little older.
 Find out what they think of the schools in your area.
 The Fox River Valley offers an excellent selection of public and private schools.

 Don't stop there, though.
-Research and make sure you are aware of all the options available to you.
-Today, with public schools, private academies, parochial schools, charter schools, virtual schools, and home schooling -- you have more options than ever before.
-Most cities offer a listing of schools and often these have links to school websites.
+Research and make sure you are aware of all the information available to you.
+Today, with public schools, private academies, parochial schools, charter schools, virtual schools, and home schooling — you have more to choose from than ever before.
+Most cities offer a listing of schools and these often have links to school websites.

 Before you go any further, it's a good idea to examine what you are really looking for in a school.
 Obviously, you want your child to succeed academically, but there is much more to school success than good grades.
 Each child has physical, emotional, social, academic, and spiritual needs to consider.
 Plus, every child has a unique learning style.

-YOUR CHILD -- consider his/her talents and abilities, any special needs, the attention span, language skills, learning style, or personality.
+- YOUR CHILD — consider his/her talents and abilities, any special needs, attention span, language skills, learning style, and personality.
 Does your child have any special needs?

-YOUR BELIEF SYSTEM -- where are you comfortable having your child attend?
-Would it more comfortable for you to have your child learning from teachers who share your belief system or is that not an important priority for you?
+- YOUR BELIEF SYSTEM — where are you comfortable having your child attend?
+Would it be more comfortable for you to have your child learning from teachers who share your belief system, or is that not an important priority for you?

-Many parents assume that school is like it was when they attended.
-Not today.
-Technology advances, new state requirements, added sports and other cocurriculars: all these have dramatically changed education in the last decade.
-Smart parents visit schools -- preferably while they are in session -- before enrolling their children.
+Many parents assume that school is just like it was when they attended, but that's not true.
+Technology advances, new state requirements, added sports, and other cocurriculars have all dramatically changed education in the last decade.
+Smart parents visit schools — preferably while they are in session — before enrolling their children.

 Observe both the students and the teachers.
 Are teachers positive and encouraging?
 Is it clear that they are knowledgeable and prepared?
 Do the students appear motivated?
 Are the students actively involved in the learning process?
 Is discipline and effective classroom management evident?
-If possible, watch what happens at recess or during a break.
+If possible, watch what happens during lunch or a break.
 Is this school a safe place and inviting place for your child?